412.688.8690 / 412.216.7909

 To learn more about this Carnegie International, please see our past press announcements.

 The Carnegie International, 57th Edition, 2018, presented by Bank of America, is made possible with major support from the Carnegie International Endowment, The Fine Foundation, and the Keystone Members of the 2018 Carnegie International.
 Additional support is provided by the Friends of the 2018 Carnegie International, the Jill and Peter Kraus Endowment for Contemporary Art, the National Endowment for the Arts, The Fellows of Carnegie Museum of Art, and the Louisa S. Rosenthal Family Fund.

 General operating support for Carnegie Museum of Art is provided by The Heinz Endowments and Allegheny Regional Asset District.
 The programs of the Heinz Architectural Center are made possible by the generosity of the Drue Heinz Trust.
 Carnegie Museum of Art receives state arts funding support through a grant from the Pennsylvania Council on the Arts, a state agency funded by the Commonwealth of Pennsylvania.

 Carnegie Museum of Art

-CMOA creates experiences that connect people to art, ideas, and one another.
-We believe that creativity is a defining human characteristic to which everyone should have access.
-CMOA collects, preserves, and presents artworks from around the world in order to inspire, sustain, and provoke discussion, and to engage and reflect multiple audiences.
-Our world-class collection of over 30,000 works emphasizes art, architecture, photography, and design from the 19th century to the present.
+Carnegie Museum of Art creates experiences that connect people to art, ideas, and one another.
+The museum is committed to global engagement and regional advancement.
+We champion creativity and its importance to society with experiences that welcome, inspire, challenge, and inform.
+Our core activities—collecting, conserving, presenting, and interpreting works of art—make those experiences possible.
+Our collection of over 30,000 works emphasizes art, architecture, photography, and design from the 19th century to the present.
 One of the four Carnegie Museums of Pittsburgh, Carnegie Museum of Art was founded by industrialist and philanthropist Andrew Carnegie in 1895.
-Learn more: call 412.622.3131 or visit cmoa.org.
+To learn more, please call 412.622.3131 or visit cmoa.org.